saveourallies/civtakdev/README.md

 In summary, the CivTAK Server enhances team collaboration by providing secure, scalable, and interoperable data management, all within an open-source framework that promotes community-driven development.

+## What is TAK Server

+> ## TAK Server
+>
+> TAK Server is a tactical information management platform that provides data access and encryption across disparate networks.
+TAK Server secures, brokers, and stores data in standalone and federated configurations.
+It is required whenever TAK clients are not operating in a peer-to-peer network or there is an operational need to encrypt and store mission data.
+Client plugins, such as DataSync and Execution Checklist, also require TAK Server.

 ## TAK Server Selection

 Two servers: